awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/LaunchTemplates.md

 We recommend that you use launch templates instead of launch configurations to ensure that you can use the latest features of Amazon EC2, such as T2 Unlimited instances\.

 With launch templates, you can also provision capacity across multiple instance types using both On\-Demand Instances and Spot Instances to achieve the desired scale, performance, and cost\.
-For more information, see [Using Multiple Instance Types and Purchase Options](AutoScalingGroup.md#asg-purchase-options)\.
+For more information, see [Auto Scaling Groups with Multiple Instance Types and Purchase Options](asg-purchase-options.md)\.

 If you currently use launch configurations, you can specify a launch template when you update an Auto Scaling group that was created using a launch configuration\.